asasinmode/recipemode/cakes/banana-cake.md

 1. Mix all of the dry ingredients in a bowl.
 2. In a separate bowl cream together eggs, sugar and vanilla.
 3. Whisk in the oil to the eggs and sugar batter.
+4. Add in the dry ingredients to the batter and minimally mix.
-4. Mash the bananas with a fork.
+5. Mash the bananas with a fork.
 There should still be some small chunks left.
-5. Mix the bananas into the rest of the batter.
+6. Mix the bananas into the rest of the batter.
-6. Transfer to a buttered cake mould.
+7. Transfer to a buttered cake mould.
-7. Bake for 50 minutes at 180°C. A skewer inserted into the middle should come out clean.
+8. Bake for 50 minutes at 180°C. A skewer inserted into the middle should come out clean.

 ### white chocolate whipped cream made in advance